alchermd/goat/docs/notes.md

 ## Terminologies and Concepts

 - Functional Test == Acceptance Test == End-to-End Test
 - User Story
     - A description of how the application will work from the point of view of the user.
 Used to structure a functional test.
 - Expected failure
     - When a test fails in the way that we expected it to.
+- Functional vs Unit Tests
+    - Functional tests test the application from the outside, from the point of view of the user.
+    - Functional tests should help you build an application with the right functionality, and guarantee you never accidentally break it.
+    - Unit tests test the application from the inside, from the point of view of the programmer.
+    - Unit tests should help you to write code that’s clean and bug free.